 SoCalGas is proposing an alternative to performing all leak surveys on a minimum three-year survey cycle.
-The recommended alternative is moving unprotected steel pipe from three-year and NSOTA plastic from five-year to annual cycles and keeping state-of-the-art (SOTA) plastic and high performing protected steel on a five-year leak survey interval.
-Table 1 summarizes the mileage in SoCalGas service territory of each pipeline material classification, the leaks found per mile in 2016, and the scenarios of leak survey discussed.
+The recommended alternative is moving unprotected steel pipe from three-year and NSOTA plastic from five-year to annual cycles54 and keeping state-of-the-art (SOTA) plastic and high performing protected steel on a five-year leak survey interval.
+Incremental leak surveys on unprotected steel and NSOTA plastic is more cost-effective than increased surveys on SOTA plastic and protected steel, as shown in the table below.